zimfw/zimfw/README.md

 Settings
 --------

-Below are brief description about some of the zim components
+Below are brief description about some of the Zim components

 ### zmodule